Implementation of Oblivious Transfer over Binary-Input AWGN Channels by Polar Codes: Introduction

-\item[(2)] To mitigate leakage from the publicly shared information, we introduce a special set of permutations---\textit{automorphisms} $\Aut(\mathbf T_n)$ of the polar transform $\mathbf T_n$---to generate different ``views'' of $\mathcal{G}$ and $\mathcal{B}$ at Alice and Bob.
+\item[(2)] To mitigate leakage from the publicly shared information, we introduce a special set of permutations---\textit{automorphisms} $\Aut(\bT)$ of the polar transform $\bT$---to generate different ``views'' of $\mathcal{G}$ and $\mathcal{B}$ at Alice and Bob.
 We further trade a controlled amount of reliability for a more symmetric virtual \gls{bec} by letting a carefully selected small subset of \gls{bbcs} carry independent random bits unknown to Bob.
 From Bob's viewpoint, these bits behave as virtual erasures for the undesired message.
-Our construction achieves the desired \gls{bec}-like structure using only polarization and permutations from $\Aut(\mathbf T_n)$.
+Our construction achieves the desired \gls{bec}-like structure using only polarization and permutations from $\Aut(\bT)$.

 \item[(3)] We provide an information-theoretic security analysis of the resulting protocol, proving both \gls{sfa} and \gls{sfb}.
 We also introduce a relaxed reliability constraint that reflects the nonstandard two-view use of polar codes.
-To the best of our knowledge, this is the first polar-code based \gls{ot} protocol for a binary-input \gls{awgn} channel that leverages automorphisms.
+To the best of our knowledge, this is the first polar-code-based \gls{ot} protocol for a binary-input \gls{awgn} channel that leverages automorphisms.

-\item[(4)] To make the permutation step in our OT construction explicit, efficiently implementable, and analytically tractable, we provide a complete characterization of the automorphism group of the polar transform $\mathbf T=\bT_0^{\otimes m}$, where $\bT_0$ is Arikan's 2-by-2 fundamental polarization matrix.
-Concretely, we show that every $\mathbf P\in\Aut(\mathbf T)$ is induced by a unique permutation of the $m$ bit positions and $|\Aut(\mathbf T)|=m!$.
-This characterization yields three practical benefits: (i) it provides a complete search space of permissible permutations for hiding the \gls{gbcs} and \gls{bbcs} structure without breaking the polar transform, (ii) it enables uniform sampling and enumeration of automorphisms rather than relying on ad-hoc permutations, and (iii) it supplies the algebraic structure needed by our subsequent OT-rate optimization.
+\item[(4)] To make the permutation step in our OT construction explicit, efficiently implementable, and analytically tractable, we provide a complete characterization of the automorphism group of the polar transform $\bT=\bT_0^{\otimes m}$, where $\bT_0$ is Arikan's 2-by-2 fundamental polarization matrix.
+Concretely, we show that every $\mathbf P\in\Aut(\bT)$ is induced by a unique permutation of the $m$ bit positions and $|\Aut(\bT)|=m!$.
+This characterization yields two practical benefits: (i) it provides a complete search space of permissible permutations for hiding the \gls{gbcs} and \gls{bbcs} structure without breaking the polar transform and, (ii) it enables uniform sampling and enumeration of automorphisms rather than relying on ad-hoc permutations.